uWaterloo/watIsOurTeamName/README.md

 # watIsOurTeamName
-A classifieds widget for students to advertise all the things.
+A classifieds widget app for students to advertise all the things made for Waterloo Portal.